-We compare here the radiological impact derived from the OPS model with the new release of NPK-PUFF.
-NPK-PUFF is a Gaussian puff model (Verver and de Leeuw, 1992) which uses actual wind fields from the NWP HIRLAM model and calculates air and ground concentrations at receptor points.
+We compare here the radiological impact derived from the OPS model with NPK PUFF 4.0, the new release.
+NPK-PUFF is a Gaussian puff model (Verver, G.H.L. and F.A.A.M. de Leeuw, 1992) which uses actual wind fields from the NWP HIRLAM model and calculates air and ground concentrations at receptor points.
 By modelling the release of a puff from the industrial stack at regular intervals, we can directly compare the dispersion calculated by the two models.
-The impact of the different modelling of meteorological data on the dispersion modelling (D.R.
-Middleton, HARMO-11) will also be illustrated.